No products in the cart.

 • Excessive sweating

-Sometimes people who aspirate do not display these symptoms for several hours, and they may not have all of these symptoms.
-However, as soon as the stroke victim displays any of these signs, caregivers should call a doctor.
+Sometimes people who aspirate do not display these symptoms immediately, and they may not have all these symptoms.
+However, if a stroke survivor displays any of these symptoms, caregivers should contact their doctor or care team to receive timely treatment.

 Diagnosing and Treating Aspiration Pneumonia

-A physical exam is usually required to diagnose pneumonia after stroke.
-Doctors will look for signs such as decreased airflow, rapid heart rate, and crackling in the lungs.
+While survivors can exhibit the symptoms listed above, a physical exam is usually required to diagnose pneumonia after stroke.
+Doctors will look for signs such as decreased airflow, rapid heart rate, and crackling or other abnormal sounds in the lungs to rule in this infection.
+In addition, they may order specialized tests to confirm the presence of pneumonia.
+These tests can include:

-Once diagnosed, you should begin treatment right away.
+Once diagnosed, your doctor will begin treatment right away to help clear the infection.
 Mild cases of pneumonia can be treated with a course of antibiotics, but more severe cases may require hospitalization.
 At the hospital, the person might receive supplemental oxygen and steroids.
-In extreme circumstances, they may need the help of a ventilator.
+Additionally, doctors may need to remove the foreign substances from the lungs using suction.
+In extreme circumstances, the survivor may need the help of a ventilator to breathe.

 How to Prevent Pneumonia After Stroke

 Pneumonia can be a serious, life-threatening condition.
-But fortunately, it is very preventable.
+Fortunately, it is also preventable through various treatment techniques.
 The best way to minimize the risk of pneumonia after stroke is to treat dysphagia.
-If the stroke patient can regain at least some of their swallowing abilities, this will reduce accidental aspiration and prevent infections from occurring.
+If the stroke survivor can improve their swallowing abilities, they can reduce aspiration and prevent infections from occurring.

 1. Work with a Speech Therapist